12 min read

 Which trades are easiest to break into

-If you have no trades background at all, cable pulling is your entry point.
-No license required, hiring happens fast, and you get on active job sites where you can observe every other trade and figure out where you want to go next.
+If you have no trades background at all, cable pulling is a common entry point.
+It usually does not require a journeyman license, and it can put you on active job sites where you can observe every other trade and figure out where you want to go next.

-If you have a trades background in electrical or HVAC, get your OSHA 10, update your resume to highlight any large commercial or industrial work, and apply directly to Rosendin, M.C.
-Dean, MYR Group, or local IBEW contractors in your target market.
-Experienced tradespeople are getting offers within days in hot markets like Northern Virginia and Phoenix.
+If you have a trades background in electrical or HVAC, get your OSHA 10, update your resume to highlight any large commercial or industrial work, and check Rosendin, M.C.
+Dean, MYR Group, local IBEW contractors, and other contractors in your target market.
+Experienced tradespeople should still verify current postings, screening requirements, dispatch timing, and project start dates before assuming a fast offer.

 For commissioning, the path is typically 3–5 years in a relevant trade (electrical or mechanical) followed by a deliberate move to a commissioning contractor like Cx Associates, ATC, or Smith Environmental.
 Do not try to skip straight to CxA without real systems experience — the role depends on that foundation.